Abdelrahman-Amen/Chain-code-in-patter-recognition/README.md

 • Simplicity: Chain codes are simple to implement and understand, making them suitable for various applications in image analysis and computer vision.

-# steps involved in generating chain codes:
+# steps involved in generating chain codes

 • Thresholding: Convert the input image to a binary format to simplify contour extraction.
 This step helps in distinguishing between object and background pixels.
 • Contour Extraction: Identify the contours in the binary image.
 Contours represent the boundaries of objects or shapes present in the image.